 Sesame seeds should be stored in an airtight container.
 Unrefrigerated seeds can be kept in a cool, dry place for up to three months.
 If you refrigerate the seeds, they will last up to six months; frozen ones will be good for up to one year.
 Sesame oil, on the other hand, is remarkably stable and will keep for years without turning rancid, even in hot climates.

-Sesame seeds are rich in minerals; they are an excellent source of copper and a very good source of calcium, iron, magnesium, manganese, molybdenum, phosphorus, selenium, and vitamin B1.
+Sesame seeds are rich in minerals; they are an excellent source of copper and a very good source of calcium, iron, magnesium, manganese, and phosphorus.

 They have two types of beneficial lignan fiber that are not found in other plants.
 Three tablespoons of sesame seeds provide 3.5 grams of fiber (12 percent of the reference daily intake).
 Not only is this fiber good for digestive health, but it may also have effects in lowering bad cholesterol.